Muslim Association of Britain: Vision

-The vision of the Muslim Association of Britain is: "Muslims At Their Best."
+The Muslim Association of Britain states that its vision is: "Muslims At Their Best".

+Activities

 Anti-war activities

 Along with Stop the War Coalition (StWC) and Campaign for Nuclear Disarmament, it has co-sponsored various demonstrations against the 2003 invasion and occupation of Iraq.
 MAB first started working with the StWC in 2002 when they agreed to merge a demonstration they had planned to mark the anniversary of the Second Palestinian Intifada with a demonstration StWC had planned against the looming Iraq war at the opening of the Labour Party.
 The march took place under the dual slogans 'Don't attack Iraq' and 'Freedom for Palestine'.
 According to Altikriti, MAB "spoke to Stop the War and we said to them 'We will join you; however we will not become part of your coalition, we will be a separate and independent entity but we will work together with you on a national basis as part of the anti-war movement.'"